jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 const router = express.Router();
 ```

-Next, add the `POST /api/users` route to the router adding an asynchronous route handler.
+Next, add the `POST /api/users` route to the router using the asyncHandler function and an asynchronous route handler.
 In the route handler, call the `signup` static method on the `User`
-model.If the user is successfully created, then call `setTokenCookie` and return
+model.
+If the user is successfully created, then call `setTokenCookie` and return
 a JSON response with the user information.
 If the creation of the user is
 unsuccessful, then a Sequelize Validation error will be passed onto the next
 error-handling middleware.